VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrosim_calc_heating_singlefrequency

-    This processtrak step will calculate the heat generated by the crack when the sample is subjected to the burst excitation.
+    This ProcessTrak step will calculate the heat generated by the crack when the sample is subjected to the burst excitation.

     # TOO SIMPLISTIC?

-    This processtrak step is included in the ``VibroSim_Simulator`` software package.
+    This ProcessTrak step is included in the ``VibroSim_Simulator`` software package.

     :param dc\:dest: |dest|
     :param dc\:measident: |measident|